Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Notice

-We recommend not to postpone treatment of the fracture
+We recommend not delaying treatment of fractures

 Do not delay treatment for a fracture and see a specialist if you have any health problems or doubts about your health.
 This will prevent unnecessary health complications.